andreasplesch/QGIS-X3D-Processing/README.md

 ## TODO

  - finalize DEM raster to GeoElevationGrid: better metadata from qgis, doc strings
- - perhaps option to enable wrap around by repeating first column after last column
+ - perhaps option to enable wrap around by repeating first column after last column, for globes
  - document other scripts
  - geoOrigin option: DEF/USE, needs to be first, include optionally with empty scene and update when appending ?
  - use wiki for example processing workflow
+ - passive picking: add crosshair at center and report values from there.
+For mobile.
  - add draping of other raster as texture: think about how to modularize
    - warp to crs of other raster script
    - crop/enlarge to extent of other raster script